mattjlewis/diozero/docs/docs/8_internals/98_Releases.md

     + setOn/off no longer call stopOnOffLoop - it is now the caller's responsibility to do this
 + MmapIntBuffer.intBuffer is no longer volatile, need to validate with an oscilloscope
 + Use of ThreadLocalRandom rather than Random where possible
++ Added a call to start() when reopening a device factory
++ Added diozero-bom

 ## Future